PHEM - The Palm Hardware Emulator(M68k)

 - Actual RAM size for the m515 is limited to 8MB even when 16MB is specified.
 (The orginal POSE has this same issue.)

 - Palm CPU timing is not always accurate, and on most devices tends to run fast.
 This is inherited from the original POSE code, which didn't try to match speeds.
+Work to improve timing accuracy is ongoing.

 - Sony Clié support is in progress.
 This will allow support for 320x320 screens.
 However, the original code is Windows-only, so porting to Android (Linux) is a complex process and will take time.